-Figure 5.7: MT1 File Export main screen.
+Figure 5.8: Utility File Export main screen.

 - 2. Select the meters: check the boxes for the meters for which you want the bills exported.
 You can also select all the meters or clear the selection by clicking the Select All/Clear All buttons at the bottom of the screen.
 Once you are done with the selection, click Export. - 3.
 Select the destination file name and folder: after clicking Export, a File Explorer window will pop up asking you to select the destination folder and assign a file name.
 When done, click Save. - 4.
-Check results: If the information has been successfully exported and the MT1 file created, a window like the one shown in Figure 5.8 will appear.
-If an error message appears.
-Click OK to go back to the main Import/Export menu.
+Check results: If the information has been successfully exported and the MT1 file created, a window like the one shown in Figure 5.9 will appear.
+Click 'OK' to go back to the main Import/Export menu.